 On the highway

 At most gas stations you’ll find at least some fruit and potato chips (the naturel variety is usually vegan).
 If you’re lucky they may have hummus wraps or sandwiches by Qizini or Sandays.
 In the north part of the country there are a few vegan friendly highway restaurants by the Hajé chain.
 Here you’ll find several vegan options, including the delicious Dutch weedburger.
+Burger King is another good option.
+Their Veggie King burger is vegan if you ask them to leave off the BK sauce (can be substituted with ketchup).
+The fries, curly fries, onion rings, apple pie stick and delight salad are also vegan.

 Dutch sandwich places are often not very vegan friendly.
 Hummus and other plant-based toppings are still a bit of a rarity.
 If your luck is bad, you can get stuck with a sad veggie sandwich that holds only a few leaves of lettuce and a slice of tomato (hold the butter!).
 The Bagels & Beans chain that can be found in many cities and towns is a happy exception.
 Get yourself a wonderful soy latte, a hummus bagel or vegan burger and a piece of pecan pie.